-On the first appointment, your dental practitioner will extract damaged portion of the tooth.
+On the first appointment, your dental practitioner will extract the damaged portion of the tooth.
 The remaining part of the tooth will be shaped carefully to ensure that inlays and onlays will be able to stick to it.
 This shaped tooth will create an impression to be made for the artificial tooth.
 A gum will be put in your mouth so the dentist can create a mould of your bite and tooth shape.
-This mould is the same replica of your mouth so that inlays and onlays can be made perfectly in the laboratory.
+This mould is the same replica of your mouth so that inlays and onlays can be made perfect in the laboratory.

-The next appointment involves actual application of inlays and onlays on the teeth.
-Inlays and onlays are placed carefully so that they match with exact shape of your tooth.
+The next appointment involves the actual application of inlays and onlays on the teeth.
+Inlays and onlays are placed carefully so that they match with the exact shape of your tooth.
 Once they are set in the right position, your dentist will work on binding inlays and onlays permanently onto the tooth.
 Inlays and onlays are then polished so that you leave the dental clinic with a bright and dazzling smile.

 Like your natural teeth, you should care for inlays and onlays so that they last for several years.
 For this, it is important to:

 Visit our dentist once every six months and allow us to detect any dental emergencies while they are in the early stage.
-Routine cleanings and oral examinations ensure that your inlays and onlays are doing well and will last for years to come.
+Routine cleanings and oral examinations will ensure that your inlays and onlays are doing well and will last for years to come.

 Feel free to contact us to solve your queries about inlays and onlays and fix a smile consultation with one of our dentists.